SynJax: Structured Probability Distributions for JAX: Computing Most Probable Structure

 \section{Computing Most Probable Structure}

-For finding the log-potential of the most probable structure we can just run the same belief propagation algorithm, but with the \emph{max-plus semiring} \citep{goodman-1999-semiring}.
-To get the most probable structure, and not just its potential, we can compute the gradient of potentials of parts with respect to the structure's log-potential \citep{torch-struct}.
+For finding the score of the highest scoring structure we can just run the same belief propagation algorithm for log-partition, but with the \emph{max-plus semiring} instead of the log-plus semiring \citep{goodman-1999-semiring}.
+To get the most probable structure, and not just its potential, we can compute the gradient of part potentials with respect to the viterbi structure potential \citep{torch-struct}.

-The only exceptions to this process are non-monotone alignments and spanning trees.
+The only exceptions to this process are non-monotone alignments and spanning trees because they do fit easily in belief propagation framework.
 For the highest scoring non-monotone alignment, we use the Jonker–Volgenant algorithm as implemented in SciPy \citep{crouse2016implementing,2020SciPy-NMeth}.
 Maximal \emph{projective} spanning tree can be found by combining Eisner's algorithm with max-plus semiring, but we have found Kuhlmann's tabulated arc-hybrid algorithm to be much faster \citep{kuhlmann-etal-2011-dynamic} (see Figure~\ref{fig:projective} in the appendix).
 This algorithm cannot be used for any inference task other than argmax because it allows for spurious derivations.
 To enforce single-root constraint with Kuhlmann's algorithm we use the Reweighting trick from \citet{stanojevic-cohen-2021-emnlp}.
-For \emph{non-projective} maximum spanning trees \synjax{} uses a combination of Reweighting+Tarjan algorithm as proposed in \citet{stanojevic-cohen-2021-emnlp}.
+For \emph{non-projective} spanning trees \synjax{} uses a combination of Reweighting+Tarjan algorithm as proposed in \citet{stanojevic-cohen-2021-emnlp}.